 - Not adequate storage space for dumpster or cart on site (4.01.140-D1)

 - Results in a violation of zoning code or minimum parking spaces requirements (4.01.140.-D2)

-If you believe your business qualifies for an exemption, you can download an exemption form here.
+If you believe your business qualifies for an exemption, you can download the Service Verification and Exemption Form.
 Filled out forms can be submitted by clicking the "Submit Form" on the form itself or emailed to SWAInfo@SacCounty.net

 Keep in mind that your business may be subject to inspection by an Environmental Specialist to determine if exemption is valid.